ml150914/RandomForest4GW/README.md

 Once the algorithm is trained, its efficiency is tested by comparing its score and the usual statistical significance provided by MBTA explotining the [ROC curves](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).
 Finally, we test the strength of this new statistics $p_\mathrm{s}$ by computing the probability of being an astrophysical signal $p_\mathrm{astro}$.

+If you want to read more about this project, check [the article](https://arxiv.org/abs/2509.12882).

 ## Does it work?

 The study showed that the Random Forest $p_\mathrm{s}$ statistics is as good as the usual statstical significance used by MBTA, that is quite impressive since obtaining this statistic require a huge effort, while the $p_\mathrm{s}$ is automatically obtained by the algorithm within few seconds!